ansarilaith/laith-taha/EZIoT_SDK/README.md

 Because the EZIoT.link SDK is a simple way to post and get data, it can easily be used to pass data between devices.
 This can be used to send commands to devices.

-For example, it I have a FunBoard and I want it to turn its neopixels red, from my desktop I can create a post similar to this:
+For example, if you have a FunBoard and you want it to turn its neopixels red, from your desktop you can create a post similar to this:

 `rowid = eziot.post_data('command','FunBoard_1','neopixels','red')`